How to Save at the Airport in Spain

 Alternative 3: Order online from a currency exchange company and get the cash delivered.
 Before ordering, compare the total price, including delivery, with your bank.

 Alternative 4: For less popular countries, currency exchange fees may be excessive in Spain as banks charge extra for bringing in the currency.
 In these cases you could consider exchanging at the airport when you land.
 Some airports allow you to pre-order currency, in this way you can check and compare the rates with your bank in Spain.

 Don’t forget: When paying abroad by bank card always pay in the local currency to avoid the Dynamic Currency Conversion rate added by the intermediaries (stores).
 Paying abroad in your home currency could add up to 10% on your purchases!

 With free food and drink, comfortable sofas and even showers, a VIP lounge can be a great way to start a long-haul holiday.
-But with luxury comes a hefty price tag (unless you belong to an airline premium club).
+But with luxury comes a hefty price tag (unless you have Gold status or higher with an airline).
 Here are five alternatives to get access on the cheap or even for free.

 #1: For frequent fliers join Priority Pass for lounge access to over 600 cities across the globe.
 Standard membership gets you and a guest lounge access at a reduced rate.
 Higher membership rates that allow for free access are only worth it if you know you’ll be using lounges at least 10 times a year.

-#2: If you belong to RACE Spain (auto club), just show your card along with your boarding pass to get access to loungers at Spanish airports.
+#2: If you belong to RACE Spain (auto club), just show your card along with your boarding pass to get access to lounges at Spanish airports.